How Long Do Oxygen Sensors Last and What are Some Faulty O2 Sensor Symptoms?

 Ok, so that is the recommended replacement interval.
-What are some bad oxygen sensor symptoms?The first and easiest symptom to track is the check engine light on your vehicle.
+What are some symptoms of a bad O2 sensor?Of all the bad O2 sensor symptoms, the easiest to track is the check engine light on your vehicle.
 Although this can be attributed to a number of different malfunctions on your vehicle, in higher mileage cars and trucks there is a chance it can be the result of a bad O2 sensor.
 Running a proper diagnostic when the light shows up will be able to confirm your suspicions.
 You may also notice that you have been getting extremely poor gas mileage as of late.
 A bad oxygen sensor will lead to an air to fuel ratio that is either too lean or too rich which in turn causes overconsumption of fuel by your vehicle’s internal combustion engine.
 Finally, your engine may show some faulty oxygen sensor symptoms.
-Some common engine O2 sensor symptoms that you can experience are a rough engine idle, a misfiring engine, or an engine that hesitates or stumbles when attempting to accelerate.
+Some common engine-related signs of a bad O2 sensor that you can experience are a rough engine idle, a misfiring engine, or an engine that hesitates or stumbles when attempting to accelerate.
 Replacing a faulty O2 sensor should be a fairly simple job for the backyard mechanic, but you may run into problems if your part has experienced excess corrosion or rust.
 If you experience any problems in the installation, just bring your vehicle to a trusted mechanic.

 If you have been experiencing these problems, don’t hesitate to replace your bad O2 sensor.
 It helps keep the environment cleaner and will lengthen the life of your vehicle.
 Now that you know when to replace oxygen sensors and how to diagnose bad oxygen sensor symptoms, you can make the right decision for your automobile.